spreethigithub12/VLSI-LAB-EXP-6/README.md

 # VLSI-LAB-EXP-6

-SCHEMATIC ENTRY AND SIMULATION OF CMOS INVERTER, CMOS NAND and CMOS NOR USING CADENCE TOOL
+# SCHEMATIC ENTRY AND SIMULATION OF CMOS INVERTER, CMOS NAND and CMOS NOR USING CADENCE TOOL

+Date:

 AIM: